 Recently we were called in to have a look at a very scratched up floor in a house in Lemont.
 The floors themselves weren’t that old… but they sure had seen better days.
-They were scratched up to bits and looking pretty worse for wear.
+The finish was scratched up to bits and looking pretty worse for wear.

 We were asked if there was anything that could be done… without having to start from scratch and re-sand the entire floor all over again.
 Thankfully in this case we could.

-One of the services we offer is called a ‘Clean and Re-Coat’ and this floor was the perfect candidate for this procedure.
+One of the services we offer is called a ‘Clean, Screen and Recoat’ (sometimes known as a ‘buff and coat’).
+It’s a process where we rejuvenate the floor by applying a fresh coat of finish over top of the existing one.
+This floor was the perfect candidate for this procedure.

-Before I get into the details of what is involved in a re-coat and whether a floor can be re-coated or not, have a look at the condition of this floor in the pictures below…
+Before I get into the details of what is involved in a clean, screen and recoat, and whether a floor can be recoated or not, have a look at the condition of this floor in the pictures below…

 This is what large dogs, wearing shoes inside and not using protective felts under your furniture will do to a floor.

 As you can see, these hardwood floors had seen much better days.

 Further below you can see the results after we finished – but first I’ll explain the process we go through to rejuvenate hardwood floors like this…

 As you can see there is quite a bit to the Clean, Screen and Recoat process… but it is WAY less work compared to a full sand and refinish .
 It also is FAR quicker and cleaner than going back to bare wood.